Brass Figural Solar Lamp

 A lamp with an apparently identical maiden-form standard is illustrated in the 1860 Dietz & Company catalog in plate 32, item No. 149.
-This is not entirely surprising as by 1849, Cornelius had formed a partnership with Dietz & Company of New York and shades and lamp bases from the two firms were often intermixed in the succeeding years.
+This is not entirely surprising because by 1849, Cornelius had formed a partnership with Dietz & Company of New York and shades and lamp bases from the two firms were often intermixed in the succeeding years.

 A very closely related maiden-form standard Solar lamp base was also produced by Henry N. Hooper & Co. of Boston and it appears in their 1850 catalog as No. 505.

 Two solar lamps by Cornelius with virtually identical fonts retaining original burners can be seen on this website.